Wollishofen joins the city – an involuntary incorporation

 The Historical Lexicon of Switzerland refers only to the commune’s wealth.
 A more important factor is likely to have been that Wollishofen was still a largely rural community and had developed a strong sense of identity.
 In any event, the members of the Wollishofen Guild, which was founded after the incorporation, had to pledge «to preserve the particular character of their village as far as possible against the rapidly expanding city».
 That passage was later removed from the articles of association.

 The disappearance of the guild’s traditionalist pledge is an indication that, as time passed, the people of Wollishofen came to terms with their incorporation.
 A number of factors contributed to this, such as the early extension of the tram route beyond Enge to Wollishofen.

-The art historian Conrad Escher (1882–1944) also made an interesting observation, putting forward in his 1906 work «Rückblick in die Vergangenheit» the idea that relocating the orphanage to Wollishofen would «attach it more to the city and invigorate in its inhabitants the sense of belonging to our community».
+The politician and historian Conrad Escher (1833–1919) also made an interesting observation, putting forward in his 1906 work «Rückblick in die Vergangenheit» the idea that relocating the orphanage to Wollishofen would «attach it more to the city and invigorate in its inhabitants the sense of belonging to our community».
 He thus viewed the transfer of the venerable institution of the orphanage to Wollishofen as a form of compensation for the forcible incorporation the commune had undergone.

 Do the scars from that time still persist?
 No. Almost no-one is aware of the injustice that Wollishofen suffered back then.
 Nevertheless, Wollishofen might have been more careful with its inheritance.
 In the 1950s and 1960s and indeed right up until the present day, all too much of its historic fabric has been sacrificed with seemingly little thought to a development that threatens to transform Wollishofen into a faceless residential district.